 Got to leave Ipoh soon?
 Don’t know what to buy in Ipoh?
 Stop by any of these places first and pick up the best Ipoh biscuits and souvenirs!

-Hence, here you go, a list of popular and recommended Ipoh biscuits and souvenirs.
+To start you off, here is a list of popular and recommended shops.
 Be warned that some of these often have long queues.

 - Egg Tarts